hyperledger-labs/splice/README.md

 changes in daml code, please run `sbt damlDarsLockFileUpdate` and commit the updated `dars.lock` file along with your dar changes.

+#### Editing Daml Upgrade Models

+To test Daml upgrade models, some models are duplicated with minor changes, e.g., canton-coin and canton-coin-upgrade.
+To make the changes easy to spot, we check in diffs in `daml/upgrade-diffs`.

+If you need to edit the files, modify the Daml code and then run `./scripts/update-upgrade-model-diff.sh` to update the diff files.
+CI enforces that those diff files are up2date.

 ### Bumping External Dependencies

 #### Bumping CometBFT